MarcusBarnes/Toronto_Homeless_Deaths/README.md

 For this Toronto Homeless Crisis repository, some of the R code utilized was based off suggestions from Mircosoft Copilot.

-## Some checks
+## To Do

 - [ ] Change the rproj file name so that it's not starter_folder.Rproj
-- [ ] Change the README title so that it's not Starter folder
+- [x] Change the README title so that it's not Starter folder
+- [ ] Update the README so that it's meaningful to those who visit this repository
 - [ ] Remove files that you're not using
 - [ ] Update comments in R scripts

 - [ ] Remove this checklist